nguyentimmy/Azure-Web-Application-Security/README.md

 ---

-# Part 3 Activity File: Protect Your Web Application with Azure's Security Features
+# 🛡️ Part 3 — Protect Your Web Application with Azure's Security Features

 Today, you will be protecting your web application.
 Specifically, you will be working on: